neurallayer/roboquant/README.md

 ![IntelliJ IDEA](/docs/idea_screenshot.png)

-Just add roboquant and optional any of the additional modules as a dependency to your build tool, like Maven or Gradle.
+Just add roboquant and optional any of the additional modules as a dependency to your build tool, like Maven or Gradle or Kotlin Toolchain.

 #### Maven
-Add the following dependency to your `pom.xml` file:
 ```xml
 <dependency>
     <groupId>org.roboquant</groupId>